jonathaneverald/pokedex-website-next/README.md

-# Pokedex: A Next.js Web App with Tailwind CSS and PokeAPI made by Jonathan Everald
+## Pokedex: A Next.js Web App with Tailwind CSS and PokeAPI

 This is a dynamic Pokedex website built using Next.js, Tailwind CSS, and data from the PokeAPI.
 It allows you to explore and learn about all your favorite Pokemon!